Identifying your gifts and developing a Personal Discipleship Plan

 - Discipleship – How am I deepening my daily spiritual life and faith?

-Hundreds of people have completed a PDP already.
+Developed here in the Thames Valley, thousands of people have now embarked on a Personal Discipleship Plan.
 Is the next person you?

 Resources you can use